abbass2/pyqstrat/README.rst

 Installation
 ------------
 I would strongly recommend installing anaconda and creating an anaconda environment.
-See installation instructions at https://docs.anaconda.com/anaconda/install/
+I personally prefer miniconda which runs much faster than the original anaconda.
+See https://github.com/conda-forge/miniforge for installation instructions.

 pyqstrat relies on numpy, scipy, matplotlib and pandas which in turn use Fortran and C code that needs to be compiled.